FunningC0217/clangd-archive/README.md

 # clangd-archvice
-archive clangd from platfrom more
+archive clangd from platform more